UrbanAnalyst/dodgr/cran-comments.md

-# CRAN notes for dodgr_0.2.3 submission
+# CRAN notes for dodgr_0.2.4 submission

+A few submissions over the past week have failed autocheck, partly because of tests which have now been rectified, and presumably partly because of the problems with tlmgr and tikz on the Debian machine.
+This submission avoids the use of tikz, so hopefully overcoming those Debian issues.

-## Current ASAN/UBSAN notes
+## ASAN/UBSAN notes on previous version

 This submission *should* rectify previous notes from address & undefined behaviour sanitizers.
 I have nevertheless been unable to confirm this as I have